Culture & Wildlife of Rajasthann

 An enchanting locale where wildlife is certainly a resident is the Rao Jodha Rock park in Jodhpur.
 Facilitated in 2006, it was meant to be an answer to the invasive species of shrub and other wildlife that was encroaching in the region.
 While there may not be much fauna at first sight, the native flora that was planted here by the authorities is certainly worth a visit.
 The park is also adjacent to a lake that attracts a multitude of wild birds, especially migratory birds during winter.
 The overall aim of the park was achieved; setting a space for the wild to slowly come back to its roots.

 The same can be said for the people of the Thar; the local communities tirelessly ensure that the wildlife and natural habitats of the Thar remain at peace.
-Do read more about how animals and people of the Thar coexist in our other blog here: (link to the blog)
+Do read more about how animals and people of the Thar coexist in our other blog.

 Our own desert camp in Jodhpur is an answer to the question of how one can conserve the wild while being a host to tourism in this expanse.
 Manvar is part of the Manvar Conservancy, an effort started by Moti Singh Rathore after taking inspiration from the Tiger Man Of India, Fateh Singh Rathore.